Diffusion State-Guided Projected Gradient for Inverse Problems: Background Related Works

+\textbf{Gradient guidance incorporation.}\quad Prior works differ from one another in two key aspects: (a) how the loss for the gradient is computed and (b) how the gradient is used to update the diffusion state. \Cref{tab:compared_method_gradient_guidance} categorizes prior works based on these characteristics.
+While a few approaches, such as diffusion-based MRI~\citep{chung2022score}, compute the gradient using $\x_{t}$, most recent literature has shifted toward using $\x_{0|t}$ for gradient computation.
+Regarding gradient incorporation, the literature is further subdivided.
+For instance, methods like DPS and PSLD use the measurement gradient to update the state at time $t$, whereas ReSample, DAPS, and MPGD apply the guidance to the conditional state at $0|t$ before resampling.
+Additionally, while the projections in MCG~\citep{chung2022improving} and MPGD~\citep{hemanifold} are restricted to $\x_{0|t}$, DiffStateGrad applies to both types of methods.

 \textbf{Conditional diffusion models for inverse problems.}\quad We focus on unconditional diffusion models as learned priors to solve general inverse problems.
 This approach leverages \emph{already trained} diffusion models, which is useful for domains with abundant data.
 Another approach is to train conditional diffusion models where $\nabla_{\x_t} \log p_t(\y \mid \x_t)$ is directly captured by the score function, or where the diffusion directly transforms the measurement into the underlying data (e.g., image-to-image diffusion)~\citep{saharia2022palette, liu20232, chung2024direct}.
 This latter approach is problem-specific; hence, it is not generalizable across inverse tasks.
+Finally, we note that while this work focuses on gradient-based guidance, prior work such as RePaint~\citep{lugmayr2022repaint} introduces a gradient-free masking strategy to solve inverse problems.
+Although RePaint is appealing, it is limited to inpainting tasks and scenarios where measurement noise is negligible.